Record Verdict For Crps Injury To Dentist ($10 Million)

 Horwitz filed the lawsuit in Cook County Circuit Court, alleging that the Dean Transportation’s employee operating the hand truck failed to give warning to store customers while he pushed the hand truck and that the crates were stacked so high that the employee’s vision was obstructed.

-“The hand truck was operated by an employee of Dean’s Transportation, Inc., who failed to safely stack and move the diary delivery cart,” stated Clifford Horwitz.
-He continued, “The Dean’s Transportation employee disregarded not only common sense, but also OSHA rules.”
+“The hand truck was operated by an employee of Dean’s Transportation, Inc., who failed to safely stack and move the dairy delivery cart,” stated Clifford Horwitz.
+He continued, “The Dean’s Transportation employee disregarded not only common sense but also OSHA rules.”

 The Occupational Safety and Health Administration (OSHA) spells out material handling and storage guidelines in its rule 2236, which states that in order to prevent injuries, employees should seek help when they cannot see around or over a load.
 Further, employees should not stack loads to where their field of vision becomes obstructed.